HL7/PDDI-CDS/pages/_includes/start.md

 {:.no_toc}

-The [FHIR resource workflow](https://www.hl7.org/fhir/workflow.html) categorizes the CarePlan and RequestGroup resources as requests, thereby expressing the intention for something to occur.
-The CDS Service creates a CarePlan that references a RequestGroup for each CDS Hook response Card, and a single DetectedIssue resource.
+The FHIR resource [workflow](https://www.hl7.org/fhir/workflow.html) categorizes the CarePlan and RequestGroup resources as requests, thereby expressing the intention for something to occur.
+The CDS service creates a CarePlan that references a RequestGroup for each CDS Hook response Card, and a single DetectedIssue resource for the identified PDDI.
 As an example, in this implementation guide, the Warfarin + NSAID artifact creates four response cards, each containing minimum information model elements and associated actions.
 The CarePlan references four RequestGroup resources under the the `activity` element.
 The RequestGroup `action` element provides the suggestions and actions in the response card.
-The CarePlan and RequestGroup resources are subsequently transformed into a CDS Hooks Card response along with the DetectedIssue resource.
+The CarePlan and RequestGroup resources are subsequently transformed into a CDS Hooks Card response and sent to the EHR along with the DetectedIssue resource.

 ### <span style="color:silver"> 4.3.3 </span> DetectedIssue

-The DetectedIssue resource is needed to document clinician actions associated with identified PDDIs and increasing the specificity of alerts; thus, it is created by the Medication Prescribe Service in the Level 1 Implementation and the Medication Select Service in the Level 2 Implementation.
-Level 1 and Level 2 Implementations MUST have EHR functionality to receive, process, modify, and store a DetectedIssue resource created by a PDDI CDS service.
+The DetectedIssue resource is needed to document clinician actions associated with identified PDDIs and increase the specificity of alerts; thus, it is created by all PDDI CDS services.
+Level 1 and Level 2 Implementations MUST have EHR functionality to receive, process, modify, and store a DetectedIssue resource created by a PDDI CDS service(s).
 Use of the DetectedIssue resource with PDDI CDS requires an extension for the `potentiating` element.
-The `potentiating` element is analogous but antagonistic to the `mitigating` element that exists.
+The `potentiating` element is analogous but antagonistic to the `mitigating` element that currently exists.
 These elements refer to relevant actions that have occurred (e.g.,  initiating another medication, substituting a medication order, or discontinuing the current order).
 For example, substituting naproxen for acetaminophen when a Warfarin-NSAID interaction is detected would be documented as a mitigating action.
 Conversely, if the same patient was currently taking prednisone, it would be documented as a potentiating action.

 **Example 3: DetectedIssue Elements**